What is HIPAA compliance?

 For these reasons, we created our 2019 Guide to HIPAA compliance to help you close gaps in security and compliance, ultimately helping you avoid a data breach.

-Academy is a free, trusted resource that will help you understand and implement security measures to keep protected health information (PHI) safe.
+Our HIPAA Guide is a free, trusted resource that will help you understand and implement security measures to keep protected health information (PHI) safe.

 This year’s guide has been updated to include: